andybp85/GERasterCreator/README.md

 Config
 ------

-Set an env var for the status of the project to 'development' and then put your Google Maps API key in `config/development.js`.
+Set an env var for the status of the project to 'development' and then put your Google Maps API Browser key in `config/development.js`.
 You can set the env var just for the dev server command with `NODE_ENV='development' npm run dev`.
 Config file should look like this:
 ```
 export const GEGRIDS_MAPS_API='yourapikey';